Garbevoir/wd-e621-hydrus-tagger/README.md

 # wd-hydrus-tagger
-wd1.4-hydrus-tagger is a tool that uses the [Hydrus Network](https://github.com/hydrusnetwork/hydrus) API to tag your archived images with [the WD 1.4 Tagger model](https://huggingface.co/SmilingWolf/wd-v1-4-vit-tagger-v2).
+wd-hydrus-tagger is a tool that uses the [Hydrus Network](https://github.com/hydrusnetwork/hydrus) API to tag your archived images with [the WD 1.4 Tagger model](https://huggingface.co/SmilingWolf/wd-v1-4-vit-tagger-v2).

 ![An example of the evaluate command using a familair toy.](docs/example.png)